 - Agricultural companies: November 30

-Renewal of company operating license: The company operating license must also be renewed on an annual basis, with discounts offered to those companies that clear the payment in a timely manner.
+Renewal of company operating license: The company operating license must be renewed on an annual basis, with discounts offered to companies that clear the payment in a timely manner.

 Monthly tax declarations: Certain taxes, such as VAT and transaction tax (TT) must be declared on a monthly basis.
-In Bolivia, VAT is generally set at 13%, while TT is applied to any type of person with an income and set at 3%.
+In Bolivia, VAT is generally set at 13%, while TT is applied to any person with an income and is set at 3%.

 Annual tax declaration: All companies must make an annual tax declaration following the close of the financial year, and pay a business profit tax (BPT), set at 25% of net profits.